-Key performance indicator Status Commentary Objective measurement × Objective measurement Complete calibration of an intra-muscular fat measurement device for lamb intra-muscular fat, and (pending accuracy) develop a proposal for AUS-MEAT accreditation. • Three intramuscular fat (IMF) measurement devices were calibrated to measure IMF in lamb.
-A hyperspectral intramuscular needle probe is undergoing commercial trials in an abattoir in preparation to seek AUS-MEA approval during 2021-22.
+Key performance indicator Status Commentary Objective measurement × Objective measurement Complete calibration of an intra-muscular fat measurement device for lamb intra-muscular fat, and (pending accuracy) develop a proposal for AUS-MEAT accreditation.
+1 Three intramuscular fat (IMF) measurement devices were calibrated to measure IMF in Iamb.
+A hyperspectral intramuscular needle probe is undergoing commercial trials in an abattoir in preparation to seek AUS-MEAT approval during 2021-22.
 A hyperspectral camera has been calibrated to measure IMF on the loin cut surface.
 A near infrared device to measure IMF on the loin cut surface has completed calibration and will undertake independent validation during 2021-22.
 Evaluate at least eight technologies to measure existing traits for MSA grading, and new quality grading traits, in cut or uncut carcases.
 Examples include cut-surface grading devices, inter-muscular probes and non-invasive technologies, including x-ray.
-10 technologies (five cut-surface grading cameras, two intramuscu x-ray, near infrared and nuclear magnetic resonance devices) are development and testing to measure eating quality characteristics one new beef grading camera has achieved AUS-MEAT accredita three additional cameras have competed calibration data collectic preparation to seek AUS-MEAT accreditation during 2021-22.
-One beef and five lamb DEXA systems calibrated to output lean meat yield and enable producer feedback. • Five lamb DEXA systems are installed which will measure lean meat yield in an estimated 35% of lambs processed.
-One beef DEXA system has complete an initial calibration based on detailed carcase bone-outs.
+1 10 technologies (five cut-surface grading cameras, two intramuscular probes, x-ray, near infrared and nuclear magnetic resonance devices) are progressing development and testing to measure eating quality characteristics.
+Of these, one new beef grading camera has achieved AUS-MEAT accreditation and three additional cameras have competed calibration data collection in preparation to seek AUS-MEAT accreditation during 2021-22.
+One beef and five lamb DEXA systems calibrated to output lean meat yield and enable producer feedback.
+1 Five lamb DEXA systems are installed which will measure lean meat yield in an estimated 35% of lambs processed.
+One beef DEXA system has completed an initial calibration based on detailed carcase bone-outs.
 Its final calibration is pending completion of a mobile CT as a 'gold standard' comparison.
 One lamb processor has launched OM value based pricing grids underpinned by both eating quality and lean meat measurement.
 Four novel x-ray technologies under evaluation for meat industry application for carcase or live-animal yield or eating quality assessment, disease and effects, and automation. • Single energy aviation CT has demonstrated it can provide the sensing required for the development of automated chine cutting for the beef boning automation program.
-Data collection to assess the potential for dual-view mult energy CT combined with surface imaging to identify offal defects is complete and will inform further investment in 2021-22.
+Data collection to assess the potential for dual-view multi- energy CT combined with surface imaging to identify offal defects is completed and will inform further investment in 2021-22.
 A multi-energy CT development is progressing and will deliver a system for evaluation during 2021-22.
 Producer adoption Producer adoption 3,500 producers are involved in MLA awareness activities, and rate their satisfaction >7/10.
 4,849 participants were involved in MLA awareness activities, with satisfaction levels averaging 8.4/10.
-1,500 producers are involved in short-term training programs and workshops, and increase their knowledge and skills by 20%.
-1,906 producers were involved in short-term training activities including Pasture Paramedic, Bred Well Fed Well, Livestock Enterprise Planning, EDGE network courses and bushfire recovery workshops.
-On average, participating producers increased their knowledge and skills by 81%. ,000 producers are active in long-term practice change programs.
-Of those finishing, 75% of producers adopt these practices and, as a result, increase pusiness performance and sustainability.
-1,503 producers participated in long-term practice change programs.
-Of the producers completing their participation, 84% have adopted these new practices.
+1,500 producers are involved in short-term training programs and workshops, and increase their knowledge and skills by 20%. • 1,906 producers were involved in short-term training activities including Pasture Paramedic, Bred Well Fed Well, Livestock Enterprise Planning, EDGE network courses and bushfire recovery workshops.
+On average, participating producers increased their knowledge and skills by 81%.

+1,000 producers are active in long-term practice change programs.
+Of those finishing, 75% of producers adopt these practices and, as a result, increase business performance and sustainability.

 200 livestock advisors participate in MLA capability building programs and 5% continue to participate in MLA adoption activities.
-550 livestock advisors were involved in capability building programs.
-On average 10% of these advisors have then participated in other MLA adoption activities. , Product and packaging innovation - High value food frontiers Five new high value growth red meat products or supply chains developed and tested that will deliver \$15 million a year in revenue with additional profit margin compared to commodity pricing baseline for partner enterprises by 2023. • Five high value growth products or value chains were developed and tested including red meat protein snacking bars, bovine collagen based food and cosmetics, beef and lamb glandular based nutraceuticals, goat tongue powder, and ovine collagen based beauty bar.
-Revenue from the above was \$1.3 million in 2020-21 and is forecasted to exceed \$15 million by 2023.
-Two new food technology platforms investigated that demonstrate nigher value for Australian red meat inclusion.
-The two new food technology platforms investigated were freeze drying technology for nutraceuticals and ASAP/IXON technology for increased shelf life.
-Two new consumer/market signals/trends reviewed and partially validated for Australian red meat opportunity spaces - includes completion of at least two design sprint challenges.
-The two trends reviewed and validated, including design sprint challenges, were active ageing interventions and convenience foods.